swiftlang/swift/tools/swift-inspect/README.md

 #### Linux

-In order to build on Linux, some additional parameters must be passed to the build tool to loace the necessary includes and libraries
+In order to build on Linux, some additional parameters must be passed to the build tool to locate the necessary includes and libraries.

 ~~~
 swift build -Xswiftc -I$(git rev-parse --show-toplevel)/include/swift/SwiftRemoteMirror -Xlinker -lswiftRemoteMirror